 Some industries, like industrial equipment, have very low-performing websites.
 Others, like those that sell electronics or business services, tend to have higher average conversion rates.
 So if you're inclined to see where you fall, do some research and make sure you're not comparing apples to cars.

 To determine how effective your marketing efforts are, you have to know how many people are responding to them.
 Because conversion rate compares the number of customer responses to the total number of contacts, it's one of the most useful and accurate metrics.

 Think about it.
-If you had 50 people sign up for your mailing list last month, your first instinct would probably be to celebrate and take the afternoon off.
+If you had 50 people sign up for your mailing list last month, your first instinct may be to celebrate and take the afternoon off.

-You might rethink that response if you discovered that those 50 came from more than 50,000 people who visited your website.
-That’s only a 1% conversion rate, which realistically means you should start tweaking your content.
+However, you may rethink that response if you discovered that those 50 signups came from more than 50,000 people who visited your website.
+That’s only a 1% conversion rate, which means it’s a good idea to start tweaking your content.

 Conversion rate and ROI